OBULAMRANA/capstone6.1/README.md

 Capstone_Assignment_16_1.ipynb
 ## 3. The techniques you expect to use in your analysis

 Exploratory Data Analysis (EDA): Data preparation, Cleaning the data,  Understand the data, examine relationships using visualizations such as histograms, scatter plots, and heatmaps.
 Principal Component Analysis (PCA) & : Reduce dimensionality to identify and retain the most significant features contributing to house price.
 Clustering : Apply clustering to uncover groups of houses with similar catagories like built-year, price, area.
 These clusters can offer insight on sale/price patterns and may be used as additional features in the final predictive model.

-Create the below models for comparision and tune it to get the accuracy for the accurecy.

-K Nearest Neighbor

-Logistic Regression

-Decision Tree

-Support Vector Machine

 ## 4.The expected results
 Finding the better classification algorithms model with accuracy and better performance.